 As if catastrophes, accidents and diseases were not enough, much suffering befalls us on account of other people.
-It happens on a large scale, such as in the Nazi death camps that exterminated six million Jews, in the systematic genocide practised by the Khmer Rouge in Campuchea, and recently in the massacres of Tutsis by Hutus in Rwanda.
+It happens on a large scale, such as in the Nazi death camps that exterminated six million Jews, in the systematic genocide practised by the Khmer Rouge in Cambodja, and in the massacres of Tutsis by Hutus in Rwanda.
 It also happens on a small scale every day.

 Sometimes we hurt others by our selfishness.
 Authoritarian parents leave deep scars on the consciousness of their children by refusing to affirm their growing need of adult autonomy.
 Sometimes there are traits of real cruelty and malice.
 Recently a college girl was humiliated and tortured by her `friends’, till she died of the sheer loss of blood.

 This is the worst kind of evil, the kind of evil that causes us much more sorrow and pain than natural causes ever could.

 Predictably, God has been blamed for this evil too.
 For God made people who perpetrate evil.
 God could have created human beings who would always act virtuously, we are told.
 But what about human freedom, we might object?
 God could have created free persons who would, all the same, have never done any wrong, we are assured.

 “If there is no logical impossibility in a man’s freely choosing the good on one, or on several occasions, there cannot be a logical impossibility in his freely choosing the good on every occasion.
 God was not, then, faced with a choice between making innocent automata and in beings who in acting freely, would sometimes go wrong: there was open to him the obviously better possibility of making beings who would act freely but always go right.
 Clearly his failure to avail himself of this possibility is inconsistent with his being both omnipotent and wholly good.”